A Noite: Closure and reception

 A Noite was later closed towards the end of 1957, during a decision by the superintendent of Companies Incorporated into the National Heritage, which was criticized by other newspapers in Rio de Janeiro.
 "A Noite was born and grew in the shadow of the popular prestige that it managed to gain during a period of political turmoil", wrote Correio da Manhã.
 "It reached the maximum, then the descent began, when elements outside the profession took over the sheet.
-The 1930 Revolution completed the work by seizing, through confiscation, the company's assets.
+The Revolution of 1930 completed the work by seizing, through confiscation, the company's assets.
 In the hands of the Government, the decay of the once-dear newspaper became more and more accentuated.
 It is over now, from a material point of view, but it has long been morally condemned in public opinion.
 The justice of the people, in these cases, is inexorable.”

 However, the daily newspaper Jornal do Brasil argued that the closure of A Noite represented the "administrative incompetence of the Brazilian State": "The public distrust toward the press of any government is such that in less than twenty years, A Noite stopped to be the greatest evening newspaper in the city to perish [from] an inglorious death.
 It is a melancholy moment in the life of the city and of the Brazilian press, and the Government must have thought a lot, measured not even the solutions and the paths, before making the old capital suffer this new unexpected pain."

 Officials told to the Diário Popular that "the closing of A Noite is part of a plan that ranges from its extinction to the transfer of Rádio Nacional and other agencies to the control of a certain economic group" not identified by them.
 "The newspaper was, really, without resources to support itself", acknowledged editor-in-chief Carvalho Neto.
 "It is now believed that the newspaper will be sold.
 The solution for all would be the validity of the decree elaborated in the government of General Dutra, which gave A Noite to employees.
 They could lease it with the right to purchase the 'historic cost'.
 The solution we know today is tragic, painful and, above all, melancholy."